Characterization of the Pareto social choice correspondence: Characterization with

 Now define social choice correspondence $G$ as follows:

 \qquad 1. \ $G (u^{ \ast }) =\{x ,y ,z\}$ $\;( =T (u^{ \ast }))$;

-\qquad 2. \ For all other $u$, set $G (u) =G_{P} (u)$.
-This correspondence satisfies Pareto, tops-in, and balancedness, but differs from $G_{P}$ at $u^{ \ast }$. \ So we need to add some new condition to those of Theorem 2 in order to characterize the Pareto correspondence for $m >3$. \ What won't work is using anonymity and neutrality. \ Example 5 could be modified by constructing subdomain $D$ consisting of all profiles obtained from the $u^{ \ast }$ of that example by permuting either $X$ or $N$ or both. \ Then define
+\qquad 2. \ For all other $u$, set $G(u)=G_{P}(u)$.
+This correspondence (which fails anonymity and neutrality) satisfies Pareto, tops-in, and balancedness, but differs from $G_{P}$ at $u^{\ast }$. \ So we need to add some new condition to those of Theorem 2 in order to characterize the Pareto correspondence for $m>3$. \ What won't work is using anonymity and neutrality. \ Example 5 could be modified by constructing subdomain $D$ consisting of all profiles obtained from the $u^{\ast }$ of that example by permuting either $X$ or $N$ or both. \ Then define

 \qquad 1. \ $G (u) =T (u)$ for all $u$ in $D$;